jamesfholland/zombiehouse/README.txt

 * Fires need set off fire traps
 * Game starts to lag after playing for ~10 minutes (yes I played that long) Probably a memory leak somewhere.
 * If said lag occurs the player may fly off the map and crash the game.
+* Other zombies can pass through the Master Zombie.
+Probably a feature actually.

 *Not required